RyanTanYiWei/DNA_OW/README.md

-# Discourse Network Analysis - Omgevingswet in the Netherlands
+# Using Discourse Network Analysis to Study the Politics of Policy Implementation: The Environment and Planning Act in the Netherlands

 ## Abstract
-This thesis looks into Duch newspaper articles to study the public discourse surrounding the recently introduced the Environmental and Planning Act, a policy that shifts the spatial planning paradigm in the Netherlands.
-The study focuses on policy beliefs as a means to describe and explain the implementation challenges involved in this system revision.
-Results describe the emergent topics of discourse, points of conflicts, evolution of discourse coalitions and context, and also changing behaviours of groups of actors.
+This thesis looks into Duch newspaper articles to study the public discourse surrounding the recently introduced the Environmental and Planning Act (Dutch: Omgevingswet), a policy that shifts the spatial planning paradigm in the Netherlands.

 ## Folder Structure
 The repository is structured as follows: